mynameisvinn/BASICpy/parsing.md

 # parsing
-compared to lisp, whose internal representation closely matches lisp code, basic code is somewhat unwieldy. the basic interpreter will have to do a lot more work.
+compared to lisp, whose internal representation closely matches lisp code, BASIC code is unwieldy. the BASIC parser will have to do a lot more work, particularly around operator precedence.

-## an execution trace of a simple expression
+## an execution trace of a simple statement
 we have `tokens = ['20', 'LET', 'X', '=', 'X', '+', '1']` and want to parse it with `statement()`, as defined:
 ```python
 def statement():